Passenger Rail/Transit/Land Use Working Group

 Vision Documents

 In partnership with the California High-Speed Rail Authority (CHSRA), the Working Group has produced the Vision for Integrated Passenger Rail/Transit in the San Joaquin Valley handout.
 This important document shows and describes an integrated passenger rail and transit network envisioned to connect HSR to communities throughout the San Joaquin Valley and California.
 The one-page (two sided) handout will be included as part of the SJV RPC annual lobby efforts in both Sacramento and Washington DC.
-This valley-wide handout is also used by SJV RPC members and CHSRA to help convey and promote the ambitious and transformational rail/transit network under development in the San Joaquin Valley.
-In addition, the Working Group is currently working in partnership with CHSRA to develop county-level handouts for the San Joaquin Valley counties which will provide greater details for the envisioned passenger rail/transit and will show areas within each county where transit-oriented development will be a focus for local communities.
-The county-level handouts will be completed by the end of 2024 (and then added to this webpage).
+This valleywide handout is also used by SJV RPC members and CHSRA to help convey and promote the ambitious and transformational rail/transit network under development in the San Joaquin Valley.
+In addition, the Working Group in partnership with CHSRA developed county-level handouts for each of the eight San Joaquin Valley counties to provide greater details for the envisioned passenger rail/transit and highlight areas within each county where transit-oriented development will be a focus for local communities.
+The county-level handouts can be downloaded from this listing: San Joaquin, Stanislaus, Merced, Madera, Fresno, Kings, Tulare, and Kern.
 The Working Group greatly appreciates CHSRA for partnering on both the valley-wide and county-level handouts and providing the resources needed to create these key deliverables.

 San Joaquin Valley Network Integration and Transit-Oriented Development Action Plan (Plan)